trilliumeng/orion-sdk/Readme.markdown

 The `PathTrack` example demonstrates the use of the gimbal's path tracking mode.
 It will send up to 15 points, as saved in a file called `path.csv`, to the gimbal for tracking along with some optional configuration parameters.
 The application takes several optional arguments, which are ordered and have defaults as follows:

 * __Serial Port__: Serial port connected to gimbal, or omit to connect via Ethernet.
-* __StepAngle__: Angle, in degrees, to step along the path, or omit to disable step-stare mode.
+* __Step Angle__: Angle, in degrees, to step along the path, or omit to disable step-stare mode.
-* __CrossSteps__: Number of steps across the path to make when operating in step-stare mode, or omit to disable cross-track stepping.
+* __Cross Steps__: Number of steps across the path to make when operating in step-stare mode, or omit to disable cross-track stepping.
-* __CrossStepRatio__: Fraction of the step angle to use as a cross-track stepping angle.
+* __Cross Step Ratio__: Fraction of the step angle to use as a cross-track stepping angle.

 When the application is run, it will connect to the gimbal, send the path command and continuously print the regularly downlinked path status from the `GeolocateTelemetryCore` message.

+### `SendCommand`

+The `SendCommand` example shows the use of the `OrionCmd` packet, which sets the operational mode of the gimbal.
+The application takes several optional arguments, which are ordered and have defaults as follows:

+* __Serial Port__: Serial port connected to gimbal, or omit to connect via Ethernet.
+* __Pan Target__: Pan target position or rate, depending on mode, default is 0 deg/s.
+* __Tilt Target__: Tilt target position or rate, depending on mode, default is 0 deg/s.
+* __Mode__: Operational mode: `R` for rate, `P` for position, or `D` for disabled, default is rate.
+* __Stabilized__: Set to 1 to enable inertial stabilization, default is disabled.
+* __Impulse Time__: Time in seconds to run the command (rate only) before zeroing, or set to 0 for a continuous command.
+Default is 0.

+When the application is run, it will connect to the gimbal, send the command, wait for a response, then exit.

 ### `UserData`